 If you still can't install SpyHunter?
 View other possible causes of installation issues.

-Buma Stemra Virus creates the following registry entries:
+Buma Stemra Virus creates the following registry entry or registry entries: